Links on Android Authority may earn us a commission. Learn more.

-What separates the Spitfire from simple Bluetooth headsets are features like crash detection and SOS Beacon (live tracking).
+What separates the Spitfire from simple Bluetooth headsets is crash detection and SOS Beacon (live tracking).
 These will keep the rider secure and aided when most needed.
-As for build, the helmet is both DOT and ECE certified.
+As for the build, the helmet is both DOT and ECE certified.

-Torc offers another great Bluetooth only product for those who are looking for simplicity in the best smart motorcycle helmets.
-It comes with an integrated sound system, mic, and side buttons for controlling your smartphone wirelessly.
-It also comes in a variety of really cool designs and offers ECE/DOT certification.
+Torc offers another great Bluetooth-only product for those looking for simplicity in the best smart motorcycle helmets.
+It has an integrated sound system, mic, and side buttons for wirelessly controlling your smartphone.
+It also comes in various cool designs and offers ECE/DOT/CCC certification.

 It’s only slightly more expensive than the T15B.
 And while the spec sheet looks very similar, there are some design improvements you can’t ignore.
 The main one is that this helmet is modular, meaning the front part can be pushed up to uncover your face.
 This is great for times when you pull over to get gas, or when you want to get off the bike and enjoy a view without taking your helmet entirely off.